5 Fundraising Trends to Watch in 2023

 As these generations earn and inherit wealth, they are more likely to turn to investment-based giving such as stocks, Donor Advised Funds (DAFs), and cryptocurrency.
 Almost 60% of millennials own cryptocurrency or stock, and younger generations are twice as likely to give through structured vehicles, such as DAFs.
 As you look to diversify fundraising at your nonprofit, donations through DAFs and non-cash gifts will be particularly fruitful as those gift options are typically much larger than cash gifts from the same donor.

-4. Nonprofits Will Trade Custom Platforms and All-in-One Solutions for Specialized Partners
+4. Nonprofits Will Trade Custom Platforms and All-in-One Solutions for Comprehensive, Specialized Partners

 The time, development, and resources required to maintain and keep up with the latest technological advances will outweigh the benefits of a customized solution.

-Similarly, while the concept of an all-in-one solution seems like it would promote ease of use and time-savings, in reality, it lacks the flexibility and agility to match the pace of technology.
-An all-in-one solution’s reliance on acquisitions means that its extensive list of products does not easily integrate with one another and is not updated to keep up with the latest advancements.
+Similarly, while the concept of an all-in-one solution seems to promote ease of use and time-savings, in reality, it lacks the flexibility and agility to match the pace of technology.
+An all-in-one solution’s reliance on acquisitions means that its extensive list of products does not easily integrate and is not updated to keep up with the latest advancements.

 5. Technology and Partnerships Will Drive Human Resource Priorities